comprna/METEORE/README.md

 ## train your own model and save

-We provide the script to train the combine model yourself and save it
+We provide the script to train the combine model and save it

 ## Command